MarcoBetti1/llmchess/README.md

 # TODO
-Check if in batch mode when one game ends, others will continue until completion. () Orgainze project (play_one outside scripts dir) ().
+- Check if in batch mode when one game ends, others will continue.

-Add a cancel for batching.
+- Add a cancel for batching.
 Since we often run tests and dont wait for batch results this may waste tokens.

-Results are automatically written under an output folder per run.
-Use these commands to try the demos:

-`python -u scripts/run.py --configs test-configs/batch_demo.json`
-`python -u scripts/run.py --configs test-configs/parallel_demo.json`  # uses mode: sequential

 # LLM Chess (Simplified)